matthiaswietz/MicroPreserve/amplicons/readme.md

-This directory contains the OUT analysis workflow, based on programs listed in the dockerfile.
-Scripts XX and XX result in the deposited bacterial / eukaryotic OTU and taxonomy files.
+This directory contains the OTU analysis workflow, based on programs listed in the [dockerfile](./dockerfile).
+Following the commands in the "qzip" files results in the shown bacterial / eukaryotic OTU and taxonomy data.